shiva-sathwik/IOT-Water-Level-Monitoring-System/README.md

-# 💧 IoT Water Level Monitoring System
+# 💧 IoT Water Level Monitoring Systemx

 An Arduino-based **Water Level Monitoring System** that measures the water level in a container using an ultrasonic sensor and displays the percentage on an I2C LCD.
 The system also provides visual alerts using LEDs based on water level thresholds.